Cuyahoga Community College

 • Students can share their screen to allow classmates and instructors to annotate with their contributions.

-• Record each session and add the recording links to the Blackboard course site under the specific lesson.
+• Record each session and add the recording links to the online course site under the specific lesson.
 This will allow those unable to attend to view the session.
 It can also create a review for those who did attend.

 Additional Resources: